 4. Pay everyday expenses

 After age 65, there is no penalty if you use HSA money for anything other than health care.
-But you will have to pay income tax, similar to pretax withdrawals from your 401(k).
+But you will have to pay income tax, similar to pretax withdrawals from your 401(k) or 403(b).

 HSAs offer a number of benefits: not only spending for the short term, but also saving for longer-term qualified medical expenses, including those in retirement.
 The healthy habits outlined here can help you better understand how to take advantage of this growing health care savings opportunity.